LedgerHQ/app-xrp/README.md

 ![Path field in review menu](img/review-path.png)

-In order to take action on the transaction, simply press the two buttons simultaneously to open the approval menu.
-Note that you cannot open the approval menu if the field you are currently viewing has more content on subsequent pages.
-This is due to a limitation in Flow UI.
+In order to take action on the transaction, you must first page through and review all transaction details.
+The last two items in the review menu are 'Sign transaction' and 'Reject'.

-### Approval Menu
-With the approval menu open you decide what to do with the transaction.
-There are three available options:
-- Approve and sign the transaction
-- Review the transaction content again, reopening the review menu
-- Reject the transaction and abort the signing process

 ![Approval menu](img/approval-menu.png)

-Page through the alternatives with your left and right buttons, then press them both simultaneously to confirm.
+Page to either 'Sign transaction' or 'Reject' and press both buttons simultaneously to confirm your action.

 ## Usage
 In order to initiate transactions from NodeJS or a browser client, the library